TheRealFayz/TotemNesia/README.md

 - Totemic Recall buff fades

 ### Frame Positioning
-Both UI elements can be positioned independently:
+All UI elements can be positioned independently:
 - **Unlocked**: Frames have higher opacity and can be dragged
 - **Locked**: Frames are semi-transparent and clickable (for Totemic Recall icon)
 - All positions are preserved between sessions